Alexc3491/kahoot-tools/README.md

 # Kahoot Tools Vue
-> Scaring teachers since Sep 27, 2017!
+> Scaring teachers since Aug 13, 2020!

 A suite of tools for fucking with Kahoot games.
 Easily installable and customizable.